1 London Street,

 Pro bono mentoring / support

 We encourage staff to give presentations at the University of Reading on working in the legal profession.
 In addition two members of staff are mentors for the College of Law helping students with their CVs and applications as well as giving general advice and insight on legal careers.
+We also offer work experience places to University of Reading students and to other students who have expressed an interest in learning more about working within the legal sector.

 One of our partners is a mentor for the Real Estate Education Foundation and a number of our staff are supporters of and provide mentoring assistance through Adviza.